uasoft-indonesia/badaso/readme.md

 - **Scalable** - Like your another laravel projects !
 - **Easy maintenance** - Like your another laravel projects !

+## Live demo

+<a href="https://badaso-demo.uatech.co.id/admin-panel/login" target="_blank">Click here for live demo</a> (some error may happen because random test by a lot of random people)

+Live demo will reset every one day

 ## Getting started (installation, how to use & more)

 You can see <a href="https://badaso-docs.uatech.co.id/docs/en/getting-started/installation/" target="_blank">official badaso documentation</a>.